 Why is it so important what subjects are chosen at this early age?
 Isn’t the age when students discover their interests, their passions and when they extend their knowledge?
 Yes, it is.
 But it is also the age when the foundation for their further studies is built.
 The elective subjects, extracurricular activities, workshops, clubs, Summer Courses, may help students to discover new interests, to extend their knowledge and to expand their horizons.

-That being said, to have a better understanding of why subjects matter, there are some guidelines that you should consider.
+To have a better understanding of why subjects matter, there are some guidelines that you should consider.

-You must have a strategic approach and think with a few steps in advance.
+You must have a strategic approach and think a few steps in advance.
 The subjects chosen for study now may be studied at a deeper level later.
 While the subjects that are being dropped, or studied at a lower level now, may be difficult or not allowed to be studied at a deeper level later, because there is no longer the necessary foundation for this.

 The Baccalaureate exam or its equivalent (A-Level, International Baccalaureate HL, Abitur, Romanian Baccalaureate, AP exams, and so on) is sat on the subjects studied at a deeper level.
-The subjects you’ll have on your Baccalaureate exam are making you eligible for admission at specific university courses.
+The subjects you’ll have on your Baccalaureate exam are making you eligible for admission to specific university courses.

 Let’s take the Natural Sciences, for example, Biology, Chemistry and Physics.
 You will have to sit your Baccalaureate exams, or its equivalent, in one or more Natural Sciences, in combination with other subjects, if you would like to be eligible for admission in Engineering, Dentistry, Medicine, Biosciences, Psychology, Sport Sciences, Geology, and so on.

-Ok, it’s clear that some of the subjects studied during the high school/secondary education will allow you to continue your studies in a specific bachelor programme or not.
+Ok, it’s clear that some of the subjects studied during high school/secondary education will allow you to continue your studies in a specific bachelor programme or not.

 But what happens if you don’t know yet what would you like to study at university?
 Great question!